peergreen/toolkit-peergreen-tasks/Readme.md

 ### Parallel
     Representation: (), (A, B)
-A Parallele represents an **unordonned** (parallelizable) set of Tasks.
+A Parallel represents an **unordonned** (parallelizable) set of Tasks.

+### WakeUp
+    Representation: @[A]
+A WakeUp represents a Task that requires to be awakened before being really executed.

+### Delegate
+    Representation: |A|
+A Delegate represents a Task holder.
+It is useful when the model requires a place reservation, but you don't know yet the Task type at this place.

 ## Execution
-An Execution is responsible of executing a Pipeline or Parallel.
+An Execution is responsible of executing a Task.
-It uses a JDK ExecutorService to abstract itself from the ThreadPool.
+There is an Execution type per Task type (PipelineExecution, ParallelExecution, ...).

 ## TaskTracker
 TaskTrackers are the **extensibility elements** of the Tasks Framework.

 Toughts (for the future)
 --------

-TBC
-We may rework Pipelines and Parallels because they may lead tounderstanding errors.
-ATM, Pipelines should enforce the 'in-line' execution of its inner Task, and that's not completely the case right now, each Task can add a new Requirement on a Task that is out of the scope of the containing Pipeline.
-Maybe an InternalTask API that will hide the Task.requirements properties ?
-Or maybe an upper level API that will construct Pipelines with Tasks ?
-I have to think more about this...

 Building
 --------